Psychological Testing for Children, Teens, and Adults

 We specialize in psychological testing.

 Psychological testing covers a wide range of disorders and diagnoses.
-Clients seek out testing to understand why they are struggling in certain aspects of life and how to get help.
+Clients seek out testing to understand why they are struggling in certain aspects of life or school and how to get help.
 At Bloom, our goal in completing testing is to provide an accurate diagnosis and develop a personalized, data-driven plan of action.
 Assessments are individually tailored to identify each client’s unique pattern of strengths and weaknesses, clarify diagnosis, inform treatment planning, and identify appropriate interventions.

 Dr. Tarbox and Dr. Ridel conduct testing for ages 4 to 55 in several areas, including: